-A blister is described as a raised portion of skin which is filled with fluid.
-A burn is a condition that requires urgent medical emergency.
-A burn blister is classified as a second degree burn.
-It is clear, very painful, weeping blisters and the skin appears red or has variable patchy discoloration.
+A blister is described as a raised portion of the skin that is filled with fluid.
+A burn blister is classified as a second-degree burn.
+It appears as a clear, very painful and a weeping blister.
+The skin with burn blisters appears red or has variable patchy discoloration.

-Skin grafting is a surgical procedure which involves the removal of skin from one area of the body and transplanting or moving it to a different area of the body.
-The procedure is usually done if a part of the body has lost its protective covering of skin due to injury, burns or illness.
+Skin grafting is a surgical procedure that involves the removal of skin from one area of the body and transplanting or moving it to a different area of the body.
+The procedure is usually done when a part of the body has lost its protective covering of skin due to injury, burns or illness.

 There are two types of skin grafts; split-thickness grafts and full-thickness graft.

-Skin grafts are normally performed under general anaesthesia hence the patient will be asleep throughout the procedure and will not feel any pain.
+Skin grafting surgery is normally performed under general anaesthesia.
+Hence, the patient will be asleep throughout the procedure and will not feel any pain.

-After the procedure your doctor may need you to stay in the hospital for a few days so as to monitor the skin graft and donor site are healing well.
-After 36 hours blood vessels should start developing on the graft and connecting to the skin around it.
-If this does not happen it means that the body id rejecting the graft.
-This may happen due to several reasons such as blood or fluid collecting under the graft, infection or too much movement of the graft on the wound.
+After the procedure, your doctor might ask you to stay in the hospital for a few days to monitor if the skin graft and the donor site are healing well.
+After 36 hours, blood vessels should start developing on the graft while connecting to the skin around it.
+If this does not happen it means that the body is rejecting the graft.
+This may happen due to several reasons such as blood or fluid accumulation under the graft, infection or too much movement of the graft on the wound.
 You may be required to undergo another surgery with new skin grafts if the body rejects the first ones.

 Painkillers are prescribed to help minimize the pain and you are instructed on how to take care of the graft site and donor site to avoid infection.
 The donor site heals within one to two weeks but the graft site takes a little bit longer to heal.
 You will be instructed on which activities to avoid until you are healed.